a16z/jolt/book/src/how/read_write_memory.md

 Registers and RAM are *writable* memory, which introduces additional requirements compared to offline memory checking in a read-only context.

-The multiset equality check, typically expressed as $I \cdot W = R \cdot F$, is not adequate for ensuring the accuracy of read values.
+The multiset equality check for read-only memory, typically expressed as $I \cdot W = R \cdot F$, is not adequate for ensuring the accuracy of read values.
 It is essential to also verify that each read operation retrieves a value that was written in a *previous* step (not a future step).
+(Here, $I$ denotes the tuples capturing initialization of memory and $W$ the tuples capturing all of the writes to memory following initialization. $R$ denotes the tuples capturing all read operations, and $F$ denotes tuples capturing a final read pass over all memory cells).

 To formalize this, we assert that the timestamp of each read operation, denoted as $\text{read\_timestamp}$, must not exceed the global timestamp at that particular step.
 The global timestamp starts at 0 and is incremented once per step.